turtledesign/royalmail-php/README.md

 [![Build Status](https://travis-ci.org/turtledesign/royalmail-php.png?branch=master)](https://travis-ci.org/turtledesign/royalmail-php)

 This repository contains a PHP SDK/Interface for the (UK) [Royal Mail's Shipping API](http://www.royalmail.com/corporate/services/shipping-api)

-> This module is in an alpha state and hasn't yet been tested against the Royal Mail's servers.
-> It should be now be possible to use it in development mode to integrate with client systems, see the [documentation (also still being created) in the wiki](https://github.com/turtledesign/royalmail-php/wiki)
 > This is not an official SDK, we (http://www.turtledesign.com/) are a 3rd party integrator releasing the module with an open source licence because why not.

 ## Prerequisites